Unknown9527/Biography-of-Hero-Agar/README.md

 # EE599_Final_Project
-Yingnan Wang &amp; Jiawei Wu 's EE599 final project
+Yingnan Wang &amp; Jiawei Wu 's project

 Biography_of_Hero_Agar
 =========================

-EE599 final project built with socket.IO and HTML5 canvas on top of NodeJS.
+Thie project built with socket.IO and HTML5 canvas on top of NodeJS.

 ##  Basics
 - Use keyboard `↑`,  ` ←`, `↓`,  `→` to move the pot.